fac-members/fac-slides/src/slides/tfb-showcase.md

 Then in May, we applied our learnings from previous engagements to the Collaborative Digital Training programme with CAST.

-This programme consolidated our experience of using the design, test and build process as a way to foster collaborative working between charities.
+This programme consolidated our experience of using the design, test and build methodology as a way to foster collaborative working between charities.

 ---

 In October 2020, we were selected to be a digital partner on the Discovery Learning Programme alongside nine other digital agencies.

-On this tailored programme helped guide nine charities with disparate user groups and levels of digital experience through a programme of learning and doing.
+On this tailored programme, we guided nine charities with disparate user groups and levels of digital experience through a programme of research, wireframing and planning their next steps.

 ---